bentoml/bentoctl/docs/core-concepts.md

 1. Creates a deployable image based on the cloud service's requirements.
 2. Manages the container registries provided by the cloud service.
-3. Generate Terraform projects based on the deployment configuration.
+3. Generates Terraform projects based on the deployment configuration.

 The operator also provides a set of schema that bentoctl uses to validate the deployment configuration.
 [Operators](./cloud-deployment-reference/) page offers more details on supported platforms.